bahrus/ib-id/README.md

 ibid's choice of which tag name to generate follows the following order of precedence:

 1. If the list item has property:  'localName': 'my-tag-name', that's what is used.
-[TODO:  thorough testing]
 2. If the ib-d tag has property: 'tag' set explicitly, that is used.
-3. If neither 1 nor 2 above pan out, it uses the tag of the previousElementSibling, and if no such element exists, the parent element.
+3. If neither 1 nor 2 above pan out, it uses the tag of the firstChildElement.
+If there is no firstChildElement, then the previousElementSibling, and if no such element exists, the parent element.

 ## Complementing SSR [TODO: testing]